viam-labs/pubsub-api/README.md

 *pubsub-api* provides Proto API and grpc bindings for pubsub capabilities

-Note: At this time, only the Python API is fully working, Go and others to come later.
+NOTE: At this time, only the Python API is working, Golang and others to come later.

 ## API